sterrevangeest/web-app-from-scratch-18-19/README.md

 1. With `document.createElement()` and `element.append()`, which you can see in [this file](https://github.com/sterrevangeest/web-app-from-scratch-18-19/blob/master/week1/public/js/xml.js).
 2. With template literals with `.innerHTML`, whick you can find in [this file](https://github.com/sterrevangeest/web-app-from-scratch-18-19/blob/master/week1/public/js/xmlPromise.js)

+## About Web App From Scratch

+I working on this application during the Web App From Scratch course.
+During this course we focus on building a native HTML, CSS & JavaScript application, so no frameworks or unnecessary libraries.

 ## Planning